 A player that collectors can use as a guide to possible prices for Towns cards is Anthony Davis, another Kentucky center who went at the top of a draft.
 Towns is statistically having a much better rookie season than The Brow did for New Orleans a few years back.
 Many Davis rookie year cards go for over $2,000 so Towns cards in premium products, as well as other low-numbered cards, will likely reach lofty figures.
 The card that many will consider to be the must-have Towns rookie card is the National Treasures RPA, Rookie Patch Autographs.
 The numbered base cards and parallels in NT will be ones to watch.

 Minnesota has been a magnet for young stars, going back to Kevin Garnett, who has come full circle with the Timberwolves.
-Playing alongside last year’s top pick, Andrew Wiggins along with slam dunk champ Zach LaVine and flashy Ricky Rubio will keep the national spotlight on the small market T-Wolves.
+Playing alongside last year’s top pick, Andrew Wiggins along with slam dunk champ Zach LaVine will keep the national spotlight on the small market T-Wolves.

-Towns played in the All-Star Weekend Rising Stars event and was the unexpected winner of the Skills Challenge.
-He has entered the NBA, after only one year of college, with all the skills and also a mindset to put in maximum effort.
+He entered the NBA, after only one year of college, with all the skills and also a mindset to put in maximum effort.